pyrocko/pyrocko/doc/source/install/packages/pip.rst

 **Disadvantages:**

 - Dependencies installed by pip may shadow native system packages.
-- May turn your system into a big mess.
+- May turn your system into a big mess

 Variant 2: use your system's package manager to install dependencies